sftcd/openssl/esnistuff/design.md

 Other notes:

 - If ``-c NONE`` is specifed, then no cleartext SNI is sent at all.
-- COVER and SERVER default to being the same thing
+- COVER and SERVER default to being the same thing which is www.cloudflare.com
 - ``-d`` runs with various debug tracing (including new ESNI specific tracing of cryptographic intermediate values)
 - ``-v`` runs under valgrind and currently has no complaints (in the